JamesButler345/Mediacells-Exercise/README.md

 ### Submission

-My submission has been written in a python notebook and exports a JSON file titled 'stakeholder_summary.json'.
+My submission has been written in a python notebook "Exercise.ipynb" and exports a JSON file titled 'stakeholder_summary.json'.

 ### Running the code
 I recommend setting up a local python virtual environment and installing the requirements.txt.